What Does Financially Independent Mean?

 Parents can start setting limits on the assistance they provide their children.
 And work closely with them to create a financial plan to end all financial support over a set period.

-Parents need to realize they may actually be harming children by enabling their kids to make decisions not focused on them becoming financially secure.
+Parents need to realize they may actually be harming children by enabling them to make decisions not focused on becoming financially secure.

 When a parent always steps in with a solution, their kids may not learn the importance of meeting their needs while putting off wants for the future.